Find out why your DIY billing stack is costing you revenue and what to do about it.

 (x) a reference to legislation is a reference to such legislation as amended or re-enacted includes all subordinate legislation made from time to time under that legislation as amended or re-enacted.

-3.1 In respect of its appointment as a reseller, Paddle will provide the following Services:
+2.2.
+In respect of its appointment as a reseller, Paddle will provide the following Services:

 (i) setting you up as a supplier of the Product on Paddle's platform and establishing a Supplier Account which provides you with access to the Supplier Dashboard and allows you to view all sales made by Paddle and the monies which are due to you for sales of the Product by Paddle;

-(ii) acting as your non-exclusive reseller of the Product via Paddle Checkout and/or Paddle Invoicing across all territories supported by Paddle from time to time during the term of the Agreement (for the avoidance of doubt nothing in this Agreement creates an obligation for Paddle to sell across all territories); and
+(ii) acting as your non-exclusive reseller of the Product via Paddle Checkout and/or Paddle Invoicing across all territories supported by Paddle from time to time during the term of the Agreement (for the avoidance of doubt nothing in this Agreement creates an obligation for Paddle to sell across all territories);

-(iii) Facilitating product fulfilment by you to Buyers through connecting you to Buyers to enable such Buyer to download / access the Product, as applicable; and
+(iii) facilitating product fulfilment by you to Buyers through connecting you to Buyers to enable such Buyer to download / access the Product, as applicable; and

-(iv) Order support and being responsible for all aspects of Sales Tax as between you, Paddle and Buyers.
+(iv) order support and being responsible for all aspects of Sales Tax as between you, Paddle and Buyers.

-3.2 From time to time, you may choose to activate optional Additional Services.
+2.3.
+From time to time, you may choose to activate optional Additional Services.
 The Additional Services may be activated via the Supplier Dashboard.

-4.1 For each Transaction, Paddle shall pay the Supplier the SRP less:
+3.1.
+For each Transaction, Paddle shall pay the Supplier the SRP less:

-(i) any Sales Tax due;
+(i) any Sales Tax due or incurred;

 (ii) the Paddle Discount; and